tommac08/docsv2/sources/index.md

 ### Step 4: Enable CI for repos

-To enable a repository for CI -
+To enable a repository for CI:

 - On the Shippable landing page, click on **CI**